Directed searches for gravitational waves from ultralight vector boson clouds around merger remnant and galactic black holes during the first part of the fourth LIGO-Virgo-KAGRA observing run: Target sources

 The parameter estimates used in this study have been generated with the \texttt{NRSur7dq4} waveform model~\cite{Varma2019}.
 This model has been chosen because it interpolates between numerical relativity data without making additional waveform modeling assumptions, and it typically performs well for signals from higher-mass sources like GW231123~\cite{GW231123}.
-In standard astrophysical formation scenarios of binary systems, the high spin for the primary BH favored by the analysis of GW231123~\cite{GW231123} is in tension with the existence of a vector boson with mass that would give the loudest signal for the remnant BH~\cite{aswathi2025}.
-Nonetheless, there is value in targeting the remnant for a direct and independent search.
+In standard astrophysical formation scenarios of binary systems, the high spin for the primary constituent BH favored by the analysis of GW231123~\cite{GW231123} is in tension with the existence of a vector boson with mass that would give the loudest signal for the remnant BH~\cite{aswathi2025}.
+Nonetheless, in general there is value in targeting remnants for a direct and independent search that is not subject to astrophysical uncertainties such as the age of the binary, spin modification through accretion, and systematic uncertainties in waveform inference~\cite{aswathi2025}, thereby providing a complementary and more direct probe of boson signals.